Northpower: Network statistics

-Network performance

-The Northpower reported the performance of the network for the 2010/11 year as follows:

-The reliability of the Northpower network is around the middle of the range of performance of the distribution companies reporting to the Commerce Commission under Information Disclosure requirements.

 History

 The history of Northpower dates back to 1920 when the Northern Wairoa Hydro Electric Power Board was formed.
 The main predecessor organisation was the North Auckland Electric Power Board which commenced operations in 1929.
 The trading name 'Northpower' was adopted from 1 May 1990.

 In 1993, Northpower purchased the small hydro-electric power station at Wairua Falls, near Titoki.